released/faq_keil/index.md

 * __step 6 : How to jump to function prototype__

-- Right clock function name and select ,
+- Right click function name and select ,
     - Go To Definition Of xxx

 ![](img/entry_debug_017.jpg)